Kitware/wslink/README.md

 [![Build Status](https://travis-ci.org/Kitware/wslink.svg?branch=master)](https://travis-ci.org/Kitware/wslink)

 Wslink allows easy, bi-directional communication between a python server and a javascript client over a [websocket].
-The client can make RPC calls to the server, and the server can publish messages to topics that the client can subscribe to.
+The client can make remote procedure calls (RPC) to the server, and the server can publish messages to topics that the client can subscribe to.
 The server can include binary attachments in these messages, which are communicated as a binary websocket message, avoiding the overhead of encoding and decoding.

 ## RPC and publish/subscribe